vlayer-xyz/vlayer/book/src/features/web.md

 > vlayer init --template web_example
 > ```
 >
 > This command will download all necessary artifacts to your project.
+> Next steps are described in README file in your new project.

 ## Example Verifier